lino-framework/lino/docs/tutorials/hello/index.rst

 And then point our web browser to http://127.0.0.1:8000 and you should see some welcome text and instructions for logging in.

 Congratulations!
-Enjoy your first Lino application.
+Enjoy the first Lino application running on your machine!